NullRabbit

 Real traffic, not synthetic data.

-Behavioural baselines built on your actual network - not on vendor lab conditions or sample datasets.
+Behavioural baselines built on your actual network - not vendor lab conditions or sample datasets.

 Counterfactual rehearsal.